pepegar/courses-and-presentations/slides-md/pt/02-datatypes-operators.md

 \begin{exampleblock}{Practice}

-Inside Spyder, check what's the type of the following expressions:
+Inside the editor, check what's the type of the following expressions:

 \begin{itemize}
 \item \textbf{\texttt{"there is some text here"}}